-OpenCV C++ examples on Raspberry Pi 4
+OpenCV and deep learning examples on Raspberry Pi 4

 In this article covers three C++ examples with OpenCV 4.1 on a Raspberry Pi 4.
 A movie player, a USB live camera and at last a deep learning YOLO network.

-Install Code::Blocks.First, you need a good IDE to write your C ++ code.
-You could use Geany because it comes as standard in Raspbian.
+First, you need a good IDE to write your C ++ code.
+You could use Geany because it comes standard with Raspbian.
 However, Geany cannot handle projects, only individual files.
 You are ending up fiddling with Make to integrate all the separated files into a single executable.
 Secondly, Geany has very limited debug tools.

 sudo apt-get install codeblocks